webpagine/pagine/README.md

 ### Co-operate with external tools such as npx?

-It is planned but not implemented in the latest version.
+It is possible.
+This step should be transparent to external tools.

+Run `npx` in *public* directory after the generation by Pagine.

 ### What is the origin of the logo and name?